okfn/measure/README.md

 The Twitter processor collects data about each entity listed in the `entities` section.
 Entities can be either a twitter hashtag (starting with `#`) or an account name (starting with a `@`).
 For each entity, the processor collects:

-- **mentions**: an accumulated total of tweets mentioning the entity
+- **mentions**: total of tweets mentioning the entity for the period (day)
-- **interactions**: an accumulated total of 'favorites' and 'retweets' for tweets mentioning the hashtag, or tweets authored by the account.
+- **interactions**: total of 'favorites' and 'retweets' for tweets mentioning the hashtag, or tweets authored by the account, for the period (day).

 And additionally, for account entities:
 - the current number of **followers**